ScazLab/task-models/README.rst

     [Hayes2014] Hayes, Barry and Scassellati, Brian **Discovering task constraints through observation and active learning** *Intelligent Robots and Systems (IROS 2014)*, 2014 IEEE/RSJ International Conference on (2014)

-Credit
+Prerequisites
 ------

-This package includes a binary from Anthony Cassandra's POMDP solver (as `htm/lib/bundle/pomdp-solve`).
+This package requires a binary from Anthony Cassandra's POMDP solver.
 Please visit `<http://www.pomdp.org/>`_ for any matter related to the POMDP solver.

+Here are some instructions on how to compile and install the solver properly (assuming that :code:`~/src` is the directory in which you usually place your code):

+code:: bash
+    cd ~/src
+    wget www.pomdp.org/code/pomdp-solve-5.4.tar.gz
+    tar -xvzf pomdp-solve-5.4.tar.gz
+    cd pomdp-solve-5.4/
+    mkdir build
+    cd build/
+    ../configure --prefix=$HOME/.local
+    make
+    make install

+Now you should have :code:`pomdp-solve` installed in your local path, and it should be available for the python package to be used.